fadils/warmgreet-website/README.md

 - Merchant can claim the business through credentials given by WarmGreet.
 - Shopper's page only shows self stories to the visitors.
 (With replies from the merchants) - DONE!!
 - Upload picture in create story. - Add photo in story DB - DONE!!
-- Show the picture uploaded randomly in merchant page.
+- Show the picture uploaded randomly in merchant page. - DONE!!
 - "Detail is alwasys good" in creating story - DONE!!
 - Other stories about this merchant.
 See more stories.
-- change "merchant" to "online store"
+- change "merchant" to "online store" - DONE!!
-- Ranking mechanism (important!!!)
+- Ranking mechanism (important!!!) - DONE!!
+Should update the algorithm, though.
 - add country to merchant
 - Offers from merchants, uploaded thru dashbord (Optional)
 - Change "cool review" to "helpful"